How to Find Cheap Flights in 2026

 You do not need to be a points obsessive to benefit.
 A single travel rewards credit card sign-up bonus can cover a long-haul flight outright, and everyday spending quietly builds a balance toward your next trip.

 Start simple: pick one card whose airline or transferable-points program matches where you actually fly, hit the bonus through spending you would do anyway, and redeem for a flight that would otherwise cost real cash.
 Avoid hoarding points, they devalue over time.
+Just don’t let a cheap headline fare trick you into a different trap.

 10. Travel Light to Protect the Low Fare